-Trugman and colleagues matched the traits they were interested in to the species abundance in these plots.
+Trugman and her colleagues matched the traits they were interested in to the species abundance in these plots.
 Then they used this to calculate a weighted average value for the community of trees in each plot, which essentially corresponded to the community's drought tolerance.

-Since scientists survey these plots every five to 10 years, the researchers could track shifts in community trait composition and relate these to tree mortality, recruitment, and climate.
+Since these plots are surveyed every five to 10 years, the scientists could track shifts in community trait composition and relate these to tree mortality, recruitment and climate.